 Wrongful death claims are some of the most complicated types of personal injury claims.
-Wrongful death is, simply put, a type of personal injury in which the negligent or wrongful action of a person, corporation, or entity resulted in death, or grievous injury that resulted in death.
+Wrongful death is, simply put, a type of personal injury in which the negligent or wrongful action of a person, corporation, or entity resulted in death or grievous injury that resulted in death.
 As you can imagine, this is not a cut-and-dry task to litigate, and with several categories of possible damages, it can be near impossible to find the exact amount or even an appropriate estimate right off the bat.
 While a talk with a qualified wrongful death lawyer will be your best bet for an individualized estimate, we’ve compiled a list of possible factors that may affect the amount and validity of your settlement claim, so you can have an idea before seeking legal advice.

-Many websites and law firms offer “wrongful death settlement calculators”, claiming to be able to punch in a few key factors and voila!
+Many websites and law firms offer “wrongful death settlement calculators”, claiming to be able to punch in a few key factors, and voilà!
 An approximate amount you might receive in your claim.

 This is a myth.
 Anything claiming to be able to calculate personal injury or wrongful death claims is patently untrue at best and harmful at worst.
 Personal injury law is fraught with human errors, biases, and ideas—not easily quantifiable elements.
 Without expert guidance, it can be easy to accidentally over or undershoot your expectations, leading to disappointment and conflict down the line.